 The Pros and Cons of Yagi Antennas

-Yagi antennas, more formally known as Yagi-Uda antennas after the two Japanese inventors, are sometimes called patch antennas.
+Yagi antennas, more formally known as Yagi-Uda antennas, are named after their two Japanese inventors.
 Yagi antennas are commonly used in TV reception, ham radio and as a bridge antenna to connect a site to a wifi access point.

 Yagi antennas have a dipole as the main radiating or “driven” element.
 A “reflector” is usually located behind the driven element.
 The reflector usually adds 4 dB to 5 dB of forward gain.
 However, not all yagi antennas have a reflector.
 If any extra directors are added to the antenna, the antenna gets an average 1 dB of gain.